tetrateio/workshop-101/07-app-security-jwt/README.md

 # Overview
 Previously we focused on service to service security based on workload identity and configured policies to restrict access based on the Workspace in addition to direct SPIFFE identity.
-New we will focus on creating end-user authentication and authroization policy based on a JWT token, ensuring that only properly authenticated users that have the right permissions can use the Market Data service
+Now we will focus on creating end-user authentication and authroization policy based on a JWT token, ensuring that only properly authenticated users that have the right permissions can use the Market Data service

 ## Request Authentication based on JWT
 First, lets verify we can access the Market Data service via its external ingress endpoint: